ACrazyD/MultiThingy/README.md

 # Project Alloy
- This if the Project Alloy Modpack
+ This is for the Project Alloy Modpack